ohlemacher/pychallenge/README.md

         - 'find rare characters in the mess below:'
     - Solution:
         - Count the characters in the text block.
-        - The answer is the characters used once in the order they appear.
+        - The answer is the characters used only once in the order they appear.
+        - Used a dictionary {[char: count]} to collect the counts, then sorted the dictionary
+            - sorted(dic.items(), key=operator.itemgetter(1))
         - Answer: equality

 3. equality